Prasad8897/nptel/README.txt

 1) Start the server
    -> python manage.py runserver 0.0.0.0:<port>

 2) GET request to "<domainName>:<port>/admin_login/<course id>" would give you meta data request for the course

 3) GET request to "<domainName>/allEmails/<course id>" would return an array of dictionary in JSON format with each element as {'id':email_id, 'body':email_body}

-4) PATCH request to "<domainName>/allEmails/<course id>" would edit the body of email which has the id that has been sent. the email body of email with id = email_id would set to email_body data format -> {'id':email_id, 'body':email_body}
+4) PATCH request to "<domainName>/allEmails/<course id>" would edit the body of email which has the id that has been sent.
+The email body of email with id = email_id would set to email_body data format -> {'id':email_id, 'body':email_body}

 5) Delete request to "<domainName>/allEmails/<course id>" would delete the email body for the email which has id = email_id data format -> {'id':email_id}